 It can be difficult to begin a conversation about drug addiction treatment with a loved one, especially if there has been no prior conversation or understanding that there is a drug problem in place.
 Here are some good tips to follow to make the process easier:

-- Contact Serenity Health for free advice on different treatment programmes and options to get a sense of the approaches which are likely to work best.
+Contact Serenity Addiction Centres for free advice on different treatment programmes and options to get a sense of the approaches which are likely to work best.

 Speak to other close family members or friends who feel the same and who want to help.
 When speaking to your loved one about their drug addiction and options for help, focus on their needs, remain empathetic and reassure your loved one that you feel compassionate about their situation and want to see them get better.
 Do not criticise where possible and listen carefully.

 Suggest treatment options and offer support for practical matters, such as going to appointments and consultations with them.
 Remember, the prospect of drug rehab can be very daunting for an addict as it is entirely an unknown.
 Get professional help from Serenity Addiction Centres and don’t walk away if your well-intended approach doesn’t work.
 Remember that we can stage a supportive, caring intervention when needed to ensure that your loved one gets the treatment that they need and to treat the addiction before it spirals further.
 We also offer urgent admissions.